eliot-portevin/Typee-Typo/README.md

 ## Installation
 ### Mac OS
-**(All the commands listed below have to be run in the terminal application.
-Don't be scared, you'll have to use it anyways to run the program.)**
+*(All the commands listed below have to be run in the terminal application without the dollar sign, it just shows the beginning of the commands.
+Don't be scared, you'll have to use it anyways to run the program.)*

 On this Operating System, Python is already installed by default.
 If not, or if you wish to have the latest version running, visit their website https://www.python.org/downloads/.